CI Integration

 pre-commit run --all-files

-Lower the threshold to catch MEDIUM and above:
+Catch MEDIUM and above:

 - id: pydepgate